getsolus/help-center-docs/docs/packaging/package.yml.md

 summary: Learning the package.yml packaging format
 ---

-# Package.yml
+# `package.yml`

-All packages are generated from a single build file, which provides all of the required metadata for the package manager, plus the packaging steps involved to produce a package.
-This follows the YAML specification.
+Each package is generated from a single build file `package.yml`.
+This provides all of the required metadata for the package manager, plus the packaging steps involved to produce a package.
+This file follows the YAML specification.

 ## Format

 All `package.yml` files **must** be valid YAML.

 The file is organised into a key→value hierarchy.
-The `ypkg` tool parses a `package.yml` file to build the corresponding package in a declarative manner, so most of the keys are simple strings, lists or nested key→value pairs.
+The `ypkg` tool parses a `package.yml` file to build the corresponding package in a declarative manner.
+As such, most of the keys are simple strings, lists or nested key→value pairs.
 A special case consists in the packaging steps, which are scripts.

 An example file follows:
 <!-- prettier-ignore -->